johnnovak/gridmonger/sphinx-docs/source/regions.rst

-  Although partial regions are handled correctly (in a mathematical sense), their usage is generally discouraged as one can get quite unintuitive results when performing certain actions on them (e.g. when changing the origin, or resizing the level, the region borders could "shift around" in unexpected (but always deterministic) ways).
+  Although partial regions are handled correctly (in a mathematical sense), their usage is generally discouraged as one can get quite unintuitive results when performing certain actions on them (e.g., when changing the origin, or resizing the level, the region borders could "shift around" in unexpected (but always deterministic) ways).